-SIP Requirement: A SIP retrofit project must be enforceable.
+SIP Requirement: A SIP project must be enforceable.
 Depending on how the emission reductions are to be used, control measures must be enforceable through a SIP.
 Where the emission reductions are part of a rule or regulation for SIP purposes, they are considered federally enforceable only if they meet all of the following criteria:

-- They are independently verifiable. - Violations are defined, as appropriate. - You and EPA have the ability to enforce the measure if violations occur. - Those liable for violations can be identified. - Citizens have access to all the emissions-related information obtained from the responsible party. - Citizens can file lawsuits against the responsible party for violations. - Violations are practicably enforceable in accordance with EPA guidance on practicable enforceability. - A complete schedule to implement and enforce the measure has been adopted by the implementing agency or agencies.
+- Emission reductions are independently verifiable. - Violations are defined, as appropriate, e.g., an example of a violation is failing to implement as required by the regulation or tampering with a retrofit. - The state and EPA have the ability to enforce the measure if violations occur. - Those liable for violations can be identified. - Citizens have access to all the emissions-related information obtained from the responsible party. - Citizens can file lawsuits against the responsible party for violations. - Violations are practicably enforceable in accordance with EPA guidance on practicable enforceability. - A complete schedule to implement and enforce the measure has been adopted by the implementing agency or agencies.

-The specific requirements for enforceability vary when submitting a SIP retrofit project as a mandatory 15 or voluntary measure.
-If your retrofit project is mandatory, then there is no cap on the amount of emission reductions that can be claimed as long as such reductions are supported and meet standard SIP enforceability requirements for mandatory measures and the baseline emissions are in the inventory.
+The specific requirements for enforceability vary when submitting a SIP project as a mandatory or voluntary measure.
+If the project is mandatory, then there is no cap on the amount of emission reductions that can be claimed as long as such reductions are supported and meet standard SIP enforceability requirements for mandatory measures and the baseline emissions are in the inventory.

 If a retrofit control measure is approved under EPA's VMEP guidance, the state is responsible for assuring that the reductions quantified in the SIP occur.
 The state would need to make an enforceable SIP commitment to monitor, assess, and report on the emission reductions resulting from the voluntary measure and to remedy any shortfalls from forecasted emission reductions in a timely manner.
-Under the VMEP guidance, the amount of emission reductions allowed for voluntary mobile source measures, including commuter programs, in a SIP is not expected to exceed three percent of the total reductions needed to meet any requirements for reasonable further progress, attainment or maintenance, as applicable.
-16 EPA acknowledges that some areas may be able to demonstrate that voluntary measures may achieve credible reductions higher than the three percent cap provided by the VMEP guidance.
-In that case, EPA will reevaluate that cap on a case-by-case basis and allow the cap to be exceeded if the cap hinders the implementation of effective voluntary control measures, subject to notice and comment during SIP approval.
-If you wish to have a retrofit project approved as a voluntary measure, consult the 1997
+Under the VMEP guidance, the amount of emission reductions allowed for voluntary mobile source measures, including retrofit programs, in a SIP is not expected to exceed three percent of the total reductions needed to meet any requirements for reasonable further progress, attainment or maintenance, as applicable.
+EPA acknowledges that some areas may be able to demonstrate that voluntary measures may achieve credible reductions higher than the three percent cap provided by the VMEP guidance.
+In that case, EPA will re-evaluate that cap on a case-by-case basis and allow the cap to be exceeded if the cap hinders the implementation of effective voluntary control measures, subject to notice and comment during SIP approval.
+If you wish to have a project approved as a voluntary measure, consult the 1997 VMEP guidance for further information.